Royce Lewis Player Props: Twins vs. Orioles

 Royce Lewis At The Plate

-- Lewis has two doubles, four home runs and three walks while batting .333.
+- Lewis is batting .326 with two doubles, four home runs and three walks.

+- Lewis has picked up a hit in 18 of 26 games this year, with multiple hits seven times.

-- Lewis has had an RBI in 10 games this season (40.0%), including three multi-RBI outings (12.0%).
-He has also driven in three or more of his team's runs in one contest.
+- In 38.5% of his games this season, Lewis has had at least one RBI.
+He's picked up more than one in 11.5% and driven in three or more of his team's runs in one contest.

-- In 10 of 25 games this season, he has scored, including multiple runs once.
+- He has scored at least one run 10 times this season (38.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.